ToriningenGames/MML6-compiler/MML6/MMLspec_c64.md

     S: Filter Sweep (Control Channel)
         Adds a sweep to the resonance frequency of the filter.
 Takes an optional sign before the base specifier to specify which direction to sweep.
 More extreme values result in faster sweeps.
 Signed 8 bit value.
     I: Set instrument (Music Channel)
         Sets the instrument to use with this channel.
-The value is a bitfield of 5 bits, enabling in order from lo to hi the waves for Triangle, Saw, Square, Noise, and Test Toggle.
+The value is a bitfield of 4 bits, enabling in order from lo to hi the waves for Triangle, Saw, Square, and Noise.
+Using "I-" will set the test toggle.
 Setting test toggle sets the test bit while the wave is changed, resulting in a split-second of no output, and resetting the phases of the waves.
 An optional specifier is a 12 bit value for the duty cycle of the square wave.
 If it is not present, the duty will be 50%.
     I: Filter Enables (Control Channel)
         Enables/Disables the filter for the various channels and external input.
 Bits from lo to hi are Channel 1, 2, 3, and external.
     W: Virbrato (Music Channel)